-- By default, the metrics board displays the metric's median value.
+- By default, the metrics board displays the metric's 90th percentile value, which aligns with Android Vitals.
 If you'd like to view how different segments of your users experience your app, select a different percentile from the dropdown at the top of the dashboard page.

 - If you have different versions of your app, you can view how the metric's value for one version is trending in comparison to another version and/or in comparison to all your versions.
 Select the versions from the dropdowns below the chart.

 What do the red, green, and grey colors mean?